rgerum/saenopy/README.md

 ## Installation

 ### Standalone
-To use saenopy without a complicated installation you can use our standalone binaries to get started right away on Windows or Linux.
+To use saenopy without a complicated installation you can use our standalone binaries to get started right away.

 Windows
 https://github.com/rgerum/saenopy/releases/download/v1.0.6/saenopy.exe